 _____.
 “Theory ‘After Theory’: Christopher Pye’s Reading of Othello.”
 Shakespeare Quarterly 60.4 (2009b): 453–59.

 Do not list editors’ or translators’ introductions or forewords separately in the bibliography.
 If a work is already cited by author and listed in the bibliography — for example: Shakespeare, William.
 Hamlet.
 Ed.
 Harold Jenkins.
 The Arden Shakespeare, 2nd ser.
 New York, 1982 — then a citation to the editor’s introduction would appear as: see Jenkins’s introduction in Shakespeare, 1982, xiii.

 Only if the work is not otherwise cited, list it in the bibliography by editor:

 Jenkins, Harold, ed.
 Hamlet.
 William Shakespeare.
 The Arden Shakespeare, 2nd ser.
-New York, 1982.
+London: Arden Shakespeare, 1982.

 The citation would then read: see Jenkins, xiii.

 Review essays are commissioned by the journal editors, and are not accepted as unsolicited submissions.

 Review essays should be between 4,000 and 4,500 words and must not exceed 5,000 words including the bibliography and any notes.
 Review essays do not have subsections; introductory and concluding comments should likewise be integrated into the main text.
 Please submit your manuscript double-spaced in 12-point Times New Roman with one-inch margins.